 - .gov – This TLD is limited to institutions that are affiliated with the United States Government.

-Generally, you can trust most sources with the a .edu or .gov TLD.
-Organizations are generally trusted due to their indifference because they are not profit producing entities.
+Generally, you can trust most sources with a .edu or .gov TLD.
+Organizations are generally trusted due to their indifference because they do not profit.

 Searching for Specific TLDs

 A Google search without restrictions will bring up a long list of results.
 These results are all seen as relevant to the Google search algorithm.
 To narrow your web search to only include TLDs that we discussed earlier you can follow these steps:

 - Type “site:” in the Google search bar.